 I am posting the link to my project proposal here https://dh2018.commons.gc.cuny.edu/.
 This project was conceived during my Digital Praxis Course last semester.
 During this semester, I have to do a group project for that class, so I decided to keep developing my project in this class.
 One of the problems that stopped me from continuing with the project was that I didn’t know how to study the use of a technology, such as “wiki”, in second language classrooms through analyzing academic papers on such topics with text analysis tools.
 In this semester, I found that the concept of “affordance” is potentially useful for solving this problem.
 In Seven Affordances of Computer-Supported Collaborative Learning: How to Support Collaborative Learning?
 How Can Technologies Help?
 The authors developed a very useful framework for analyzing the use of technology.
 In this framework, there are seven affordances: establishing a joint task, communication, sharing resources, engaging in productive processes, engaging in co-construction, monitoring and regulation, and finding building groups and communities.
 I am thinking maybe I can use topic modeling to analyze the academic papers and see if the results of a single technology can fall into these categories.
 In addition, the book Digital Technology as Affordance and Barrier in Higher Education inspired me.
 The categories of mobile/fixed technology can be applied to my project when I am categorizing the technologies discussed in the academic papers that are analyzed through text analysis tools.

-My target users are thus students , but this might be extended to any French culture and language lovers.
-I intend to provide them with a plate-form, an environment to express themselves through blogging, video and live chat.
-In addition, I will provide a space in which they could have updated news from French and francophone world, namely from broadcasts as RFI , or Africa N 1 .
-Furthermore, I think of spaces where ‘clients’ could explore possibilities of travelling to France or any others francophone countries(http://www.partirpascher.com) and have a weekly or daily playlist of French songs, and connections to French shopping sites( fashion industry, museums, bookstores, etc.)
+My target users are thus students, but this might be extended to any French culture and language lovers.
+I intend to provide them with a plate-form, an environment to express themselves through blogging, video, and live chat.
+In addition, I will provide a space in which they could have updated news from the French and francophone world, namely from broadcasts as RFI, or Africa N 1.
+Furthermore, I think of spaces where ‘clients’ could explore possibilities of traveling to France or any others francophone countries(http://www.partirpascher.com) and have a weekly or daily playlist of French songs, and connections to French shopping sites( fashion industry, museums, bookstores, etc.)

-Considering the fact that most students are ‘glued’ on the their i-phones or smartphones , it would be more attractive if the app is deployed on a mobile phone carrier, in such a way that they could carry it along with them everywhere.
-That proximity and availability of their phone could develop a ‘positive’ addiction to French or francophone related custom and usage, in such a way as to provide a type of natural -like immersive language environment.
+Because most students are ‘glued’ on their i-phones or smartphones, it would be more attractive if the app is deployed on a mobile phone carrier, in such a way that they could carry it along with them everywhere.
+That proximity and availability of their phone could develop a ‘positive’ addiction to French or francophone-related custom and usage, in such a way as to provide a type of natural-like immersive language environment.

 Building such an app is surely a challenging task for someone who is still at his very debut in designing and programming.
 I know from what I tried to gather here and there that I would have to master the HTLM5 and the Java script languages which I don’t know yet.
 However, the good point is that I am a hard-working person and a fast learner.